node4good/lodash-contrib/docs/underscore.function.predicates.js.md

 Checks whether the value is "indexed."
 An indexed value is one which accepts a numerical index to access its elements. (e.g. arrays and strings)

-**NOTE:** Underscore does not support cross-browser consistent use of strings as array-like values, so be wary in IE 8 when using string objects and in IE7 and earlier when using string literals & objects.
+**NOTE:** lodash does not support cross-browser consistent use of strings as array-like values, so be wary in IE 8 when using string objects and in IE7 and earlier when using string literals & objects.